Sayrix/Ticket-Bot-Docusaurus/docs/config.md

 	"mainColor": "#f6c42f", // The hex color of the embeds by default "lang": "main", // If you want to set english please set "main"

-	"closeTicketCategoryId": "", // The id of the category where a closed ticket will be moved to.
-Leave blank to disable this feature

 	"openTicketChannelId": "1111111111111111111", // The id of the channel where the message to create a ticket will be sent

 	"ticketTypes": [